Friday, July 13, 2012

 14.07.12.
 Alderson Ave view, Aldersons Reserve, drain & drain ditch, above Lucas Ln, quake trashed housing

-Aldersons Reserve: A gum grove sucked up gully water, some gums chopped down.
-Below gums were creamy loess lumps, which had bounced a quake-distance from loess cliff collapse.
-Above the reserve, geotech experts had sprayed & chopped out vegetation, showing several huge cracks: A fault line?
-I didn't venture up the cracks, as I feared a quake would vanish me.
+Aldersons Reserve: A gum grove sucked up gully water, but some gums were chopped down.
+Below gums I saw creamy loess lumps which had bounced a distance during loess cliff collapse.
+Above the reserve geotech experts had sprayed & chopped out vegetation showing several huge cracks.
+A fault-line?
+I didn't venture up the cracks fearing a quake would vanish me.

 14.07.12.
 Alderson Ave housing in danger of quake rock fall & loess slip